The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

 \subsection{Pointing Control}

-Assuming that each \textsc{Capella} telescope forms a non-circular aperture with a maximum diameter of $d = 2.1$~m and observes at a wavelength $\lambda = 434~\mu$m, the angular resolution of a single telescope is $\phi \approx 1.2\lambda/d \approx 43''$.
+Assuming that each \textsc{Capella} telescope forms a non-circular aperture with a maximum diameter of $d = 2.1$~m and observes at a wavelength $\lambda = 434~\mu$m, the minimum resolution angle of a single telescope is $\phi \approx 1.2\lambda/d \approx 51''$; for \textsc{Mimosa} with $d=1$~m and $\lambda=3$~mm, we have $\phi \approx 12'$.
 In order to avoid significant losses, the telescope -- actually, the entire satellite -- needs to be pointed at its target with an accuracy corresponding to a small fraction of the beam size, meaning here a few arcseconds.

 For small satellites, the necessary accuracies can be achieved by a combination of a star tracker and control moment gyroscopes (CMGs).
 Star trackers combine a wide-angle optics system and a CCD camera to track the positions of bright stars and thus to measure the orientation of the spacecraft.
 A modern, commercially produced star tracker (e.g., Jena-Optronik \href{https://www.jena-optronik.de/products/star-sensors/astro-aps.html}{ASTRO APS3}) has a r.m.s. pointing accuracy of about $1''$, a mass of about 2~kg, and consumes up to about 8~W of power.
+Since star trackers need to avoid pointing both at the Sun and the Earth, we conservatively assume that three star trackers, pointing into different directions, need to be attached to each satellite, with one of them being active at any given time.

 CMGs store angular momentum which can be transferred to the spacecraft in order to rotate it.
 Full control of all three axes requires three CMGs; for redundancy, usually four elements, arranged in a pyramidal geometry, are installed.
-A modern four-element CMG system for small satellites (e.g., \href{https://satsearch.co/products/veoware-space-mini-cmg}{Veoware miniCMG}) has a mass of about 13~kg and a nominal power consumption of up to 44~W. The pointing accuracy of the satellite is limited by the accuracy of the star tracker.
+A modern four-element CMG system for small satellites (e.g., 4$\times$\href{https://tensortech.co/product/detail/cmg_for_over_30_kg}{TensorCMG-1}) has a mass of about 10~kg and a power consumption of 20~W typically and about 40~W at most.
+The pointing accuracy of the satellite is usually limited by the accuracy of the star tracker.